Skip to main content

 What is the .NET Claude Kit?

 The .NET Claude Kit is an open-source companion for Claude Code that makes it an expert .NET developer.
-It includes 27 curated skills, 8 specialist agents, 15 Roslyn-powered MCP tools, and 5 project templates — all built for .NET 10 and C# 14.
+It includes 47 curated skills, 10 specialist agents, 16 slash commands, 10 always-loaded rules, 15 Roslyn-powered MCP tools, 7 automation hooks, and 5 project templates - all built for .NET 10 and C# 14.
 Think of it as a production-grade knowledge and action layer between Claude and your .NET project.

 How does it differ from using Claude Code without the kit?

-Without the kit, Claude generates generic C# — DateTime.Now instead of TimeProvider, repository wrappers over EF Core, in-memory test fakes instead of Testcontainers, and reads entire files burning 500–2000 tokens.
-With the kit, Claude generates idiomatic .NET 10 code on the first try, uses Roslyn MCP tools for 10x token savings, and follows modern patterns like Result types, HybridCache, and Polly v8.
+Without the kit, Claude generates generic C# - DateTime.Now instead of TimeProvider, repository wrappers over EF Core, in-memory test fakes instead of Testcontainers, and reads entire files burning 500–2000 tokens.
+With the kit, Claude generates idiomatic .NET 10 code on the first try, uses Roslyn MCP tools for 10x token savings, and follows modern patterns like Result types, IEndpointGroup auto-discovery, HybridCache, Wolverine-first messaging, and Polly v8.

 Which .NET project types are supported?

-The agents are: dotnet-architect (project structure, scaffolding), api-designer (endpoints, OpenAPI, versioning), ef-core-specialist (database, migrations, queries), test-engineer (xUnit v3, Testcontainers), security-auditor (auth, OWASP), performance-analyst (benchmarks, caching), devops-engineer (Docker, CI/CD, Aspire), and code-reviewer (multi-dimensional PR review).
+The agents are: dotnet-architect (project structure, scaffolding), api-designer (endpoints, OpenAPI, versioning), ef-core-specialist (database, migrations, queries), test-engineer (xUnit v3, Testcontainers), security-auditor (auth, OWASP), performance-analyst (benchmarks, caching), devops-engineer (Docker, CI/CD, Aspire), code-reviewer (multi-dimensional PR review), build-error-resolver (autonomous build-fix loops), and refactor-cleaner (dead code removal, de-sloppify).
 Claude automatically routes your query to the right specialist based on intent.

 What are MCP tools and why do they matter?

 MCP (Model Context Protocol) tools let Claude query your codebase semantically via Roslyn instead of reading raw files.
 For example, find_symbol locates a type definition in 30–50 tokens instead of grepping through files at 500+ tokens.
-The 15 tools cover symbol resolution, type hierarchies, project graphs, anti-pattern detection, dead code analysis, and test coverage mapping — saving roughly 10x tokens on navigation.
+The 15 tools cover symbol resolution, type hierarchies, project graphs, anti-pattern detection, circular dependency detection, dead code analysis, dependency graph visualization, and test coverage mapping - saving roughly 10x tokens on navigation.

 How does the architecture advisor work?